chengzhag/PanSplat/README.md

 ### Train on Matterport3D

 We train the model on the Matterport3D dataset starting from a low resolution and fine-tune it at higher resolutions.
+If you are looking to fine-tune the model on 360Loc dataset, you can stop at the 512 × 1024 resolution.
+Or instead, you can skip this part by downloading the pretrained checkpoints [last.ckpt](https://monashuni-my.sharepoint.com/:u:/g/personal/cheng_zhang_monash_edu/EUSd23tEyjpIg-A6YMdrV-gBMSHG9hLk5zYC_Aq80csDig?e=0gMnFr) and put it in the `logs/nvpl49ge/checkpoints` folder.

-You can run the following command to train the model at 256 × 512 resolution:
+Please first run the following command to train the model at 256 × 512 resolution:

 ```bash
 python -m src.main +experiment=pansplat-256 mode=train